Pressure Relief Valve: Testing, Repair, and Replacement

 T&P valves are classified by two primary parameters:

-All listed T&P valves carry an ASME or NSF mark.
+All participating T&P valves carry an ASME or NSF mark.
 The National Board of Boiler and Pressure Vessel Inspectors maintains jurisdiction over pressure vessel safety standards that inform state-level adoption.

 The valve is distinct from an expansion tank bypass valve and must not be confused with a pressure-only relief valve, which lacks the thermal sensing element.
 Replacing a T&P valve with a pressure-only valve is a code violation in all jurisdictions that have adopted the UPC or IPC.